PluralKit/PluralKit/docs/4-api-documentation.md

 ```

 ## Version history
+* 2020-02-10
+  * Birthdates with no year can now be stored using `0004` as a year, for better leap year support.
+Both options remain valid and either may be returned by the API.
 * 2020-01-08
   * Added privacy support, meaning some responses will now lack information or return 403s, depending on the specific system and member's privacy settings.
 * 2019-12-28